 See accompanying notes to financial statements.

 1. DESCRIPTION OF THE PLAN

-The following description of the Cummins Retirement and Savings Plan for Non-Bargaining Employees (the "Plan") provides only general information.
+The following description of the Cummins Retirement and Savings Plan (the "Plan") provides only general information.
 Participants should refer to the Plan document for a more complete description of the Plan's provisions.